nmke-de/fbi/README.md

 ## Build

+Make sure to fetch the git submodules.
+Do this with `git submodule update --init --remote`.

 Type `make`.
 To install, type `sudo make install`.
 It is recommended to set the `FBI_WORKPLACE` environment variable.

 ## Usage